ArisenIO/arisen-signing-request/README.md

 - Templates the transaction, removing any placeholders and resolving it to be used by a specific end user.
 - Serializes the transaction for use within the signer.

 This step now requires that the application understand who the user is, and have access to the blockchain itself to retrieve TAPOS values.
-The full example of the code below to [resolve a signing request can be found here](https://github.com/greymass/eosio-signing-request-demo/blob/master/examples/resolve.js).
+The full example of the code below to [resolve a signing request can be found here](https://github.com/greymass/arisen-signing-request-demo/blob/master/examples/resolve.js).

 ```
-// An encoded eosio:voteproducer transaction
+// An encoded arisen:voteproducer transaction
 const uri = 'esr://gmNgZGRkAIFXBqEFopc6760yugsVYWBggtKCMIEFRnclpF9eTWUACgAA'

 // Decode the URI